 Given knowledge of how the world evolves, and of how its own actions will affect its state, an agent will be able to determine the consequences of all (or many) possible actions.
-It can then compare each of these against its goal to determine which action(s) achieves its goal.
+It can then compare each of these against its goal to determine which action(s) achieves its goal, and hence which action(s) to take.

 If a long sequence of actions is required to reach the goal, then Search and Planning are the sub-fields of AI that must be called into action.
-In simple reflex agents such information would have to be pre-computed and built into the system by the designer.
+In simple reflex agents, such information would have to be pre-computed and built into the system by the designer.